 Successful businesses should strongly consider seeking out and hiring veterans.
 The following are five strategies that can assist with attracting some of the nation’s finest and then hiring veterans:

-In creating a veteran recruiting strategy, employers should identify specific roles that are most ideally suited to former soldiers.
 Employers should assess each department and available job role for potential matches with former military personnel.
 Research the required training and qualifications for military roles and determine how these could best translate into a fulfilling civilian job.

 When writing job posts to hire veterans, highlight the aspects of the job and the company environment that would be the most appealing to veterans.
 Use pragmatic language and promote any specific benefits or veteran initiatives the company is aligned with.
 If there are any former military personnel currently on the staff, consult them for feedback and input.

-- Understand Preferences and Mindset
+- Understand Preferences and Mindset when Hiring Veterans

 - Connect with Veterans Programs and keep them updated when you are Hiring Veterans